ziqlu0722/Machine-Learning/Notes/NaiveBayes.md

 This assumption doesn't really hold, but Naive Bayes still work in many cases, unless the assumption is completely broken

-## How to Calculate the Simple Unidimentional Density Function?
+## How to Calculate the Simple Uni-dimentional Density Function?
 ### Option 1: Model

 Apply an imposed model, calculate the maximum likelihood parameters for the model